AdyGCode/SaaS-FED-Notes/2026/Session-05/Slides-05-03-Database-Design-Normalisation/slides.md

 - [ ] Describe UNF, 1NF, 2NF, 3NF, 4NF, and 5NF
 - [ ] Identify multi‑valued and transitive dependencies
 - [ ] Resolve many‑to‑many relationships using junction tables
-- [ ] Draw ERDs using Mermaid or dbdiagram notation
+- [ ] Draw ERDs using Mermaid or dbDiagram notation
 - [ ] Map ERDs to CREATE TABLE SQL statements
 - [ ] Explain the role of 5NF in validating lossless decomposition
 - [ ] Explain why and when denormalisation is intentionally used